PipedreamHQ/docs/docs/notebook/sources/README.md

-# Sources
+# Triggers

-Every workflow is triggered by an event. **Sources** define the type of event that triggers your workflow.

-For example, a Webhook source exposes a URL where you can send any HTTP request.
-We'll run your workflow on each request.
-Cron sources trigger your workflow on a schedule.

-Today, we support Webhook and [Cron Scheduler](/cron/) sources, and plan to support others — SQL, scheduled code cells, and more — in the future.
-If there's a source you'd like to see, [let us know](/support/).
+Workflows execute on every trigger event (e.g., HTTP requests or a schedule).

 [[toc]]

-## Webhook Sources
+## Webhook

-When you select the **Webhook** source, we create a URL endpoint specific to your workflow.
+When you select the **Webhook** trigger, we create a URL endpoint specific to your workflow.

-While we call the source "Webhook", it's technically a general HTTP source.
+While we call the trigger "Webhook", it's technically a general HTTP trigger.
 You can send any HTTP requests to this endpoint, from anywhere on the web.
 You can configure the endpoint as the destination URL for a webhook or send HTTP traffic from your application - we'll accept any [valid HTTP request](#valid-requests).

 ### Valid Requests